giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 On the _Subjects_ tab, add the group(s) or user(s) you want to assign to the selected role.

 When adding a **group** or a **user**, you have to enter the exact user or group identifier as your identity provider presents them.
-This includes upper- and lowercase spelling.
+This includes upper and lowercase spelling.
 User identifiers may or may not be email addresses, according to your set-up.

-**Note:** Your Giant Swarm solution engineer (SE) is happy to assist in case there are uncertainties about the correct spelling.
+**Note:** Your Giant Swarm account engineer (AE) is happy to assist in case there are uncertainties about the correct spelling.

 You can enter or paste multiple identifiers, separated by blank or comma, into a single input field.